-First, watch this video on Monarch Butterfiles, then do the activity below:
+First, watch this video on Monarch Butterflies, then do the activity below.
+You can also view Mr. Tanenbaum’s Monarch Photo Gallery:

 Directions: What is happening to the monarch populations around North America?
 Let’s analyze the data and find out for ourselves.
 Your job is to look at the data from one single site and then report back to the class at the end of the period.

 Scientists count monarchs at migration sites every winter.
-The data from western sites are available on the monarchprogram.org website.
+The data from western sites are available on the State of Monarch Report from the Xcerces Society for Invertebrate Conservation (Xerces.org) website.
+Scroll down to page 12 of the report.
 Pick one site.
-Look at the data from 1997 through this year.
+Look at the data from 1997 through 2014.
 Now answer these questions:

 What is the name of the site you picked?